 Wearing archer's finger tabs will provide similar protection against skin injuries.
 They are small finger coverings designed to prevent severe callouses on your drawing fingers.
 A callous is an injury caused by friction of the bow string.

 Note: Participants and spectators of archery have some slight risk of injury.
 Accidents happens even if you are not in the direct path of an arrow.

-Archery Equipment List: Olympic Bow and Arrow Equipment used in the United Kingdom
+Olympic Archery Equipment List: Bow and Arrow Gear used in the United Kingdom